REFUNDS OF CHARGES - Tuition and Academic Fees

 The tuition refund for withdrawals or dropped courses is calculated on a daily basis.
 No refund for tuition can be made for courses or workshops with five class sessions or less after the first day of class.
 Additional penalties may apply to withdrawals from special programs or courses held at off-campus locations, such as Study Abroad or Geology Field Camp.

-The date used to calculate refunds is based on when a properly authorized withdrawal or drop/add is received by the Registrar's Office.
+The date used to calculate refunds is based on when a properly authorized withdrawal or drop/add is received by the Registration and Academic Services

 Academic fees are non-refundable after the first day of classes.